Bosporus: Present morphology

 The depth of the Bosporus varies from 13 to 110 m in midstream with an average of 65 m.
 The deepest point is between Kandilli and Bebek, at 110 m.
 The shallowest locations are off Kadıköy İnciburnu at 18 m and off Aşiyan Point at 13 m.

 The southbound flow of water is 16 000 m3/s (fresh water at the surface) and the northbound flow is 11 000 m3/s (salt water near the bottom).
-Dr. Dan Parsons and researchers at the University of Leeds School of Earth and Environment describe a Black Sea undersea river.
+Dan Parsons and researchers at the University of Leeds School of Earth and Environment describe a Black Sea undersea river.

 The Golden Horn is an estuary off the main strait that historically acted as a moat to protect Constantinople from attack, as well as providing sheltered anchorage for the imperial navies of various empires until the 19th century, after which it became a historic neighbourhood at the heart of Istanbul.